RoarkCats/damodpack-1-islands/README.md

 - When updating the modlist, only commit `manifest.json` and `modlist.html`

 ## Initializing this repository with VSCode
-1. Open vscode, click source control (3 dots with lines on side bar below search) and install git if its not installed
+1. Open VSCode, click source control (3 dots with lines on side bar below search) and install Git if its not installed
+    - If installing git, restart VSCode after, login when cloning repo in next step
-2. Ctrl+Shift+P, search and run `clone` (git), enter `damodpack-1-islands` for the repository
+3. Ctrl+Shift+P, search and run `clone` (git), enter `damodpack-1-islands` for the repository
-3. Choose a good location for the repository, when prompted make the current workspace the repository
+4. Choose a good location for the repository, when prompted make the current workspace the repository